Logarithmic Riemann-Hilbert correspondences for rigid varieties: Introduction

-In Section \ref{DdRalg}, we finally construct the $p$-adic Riemann--Hilbert functor by combining several results in earlier sections, and prove Theorem \ref{T: intro main}.
-In addition to the de Rham comparison in Theorem \ref{T: intro main}, we also establish the corresponding log Hodge--Tate comparison and the degeneration of \Pth{log} Hodge--de Rham spectral sequences, and record these latter results in Theorem \ref{thm-HT-degen-comp}.
+In Section \ref{sec-alg}, we present our main results for algebraic varieties.
+In Section \ref{sec-DdR-alg}, we construct the $p$-adic Riemann--Hilbert functor and prove Theorem \ref{thm-intro-main}.
+We also establish the corresponding log Hodge--Tate comparison and the degeneration of \Pth{log} Hodge--de Rham spectral sequences, and record the latter results in Theorem \ref{thm-HT-degen-comp}.
+In Section \ref{sec-van-gen}, we present some vanishing theorem for $p$-adic algebraic varieties, by adapting complex Hodge-theoretic arguments in \cite{Suh:2018-vmhma} using our $p$-adic results.
+In Section \ref{sec-dR-bd}, we show that the formation of algebraic \Pth{quasi-unipotent} nearby cycles is compatible with our $p$-adic Riemann--Hilbert functor.

-In Section \ref{sec-Sh-var}, we compare two constructions of filtered regular connections on Shimura varieties, the first one being based on the classical complex analytic construction using double quotients, while the second one being based on the $p$-adic Riemann--Hilbert functor developed in this paper, and deduce Theorem \ref{T: intro Shi} from this comparison.
+In Section \ref{sec-Sh-var}, we compare two constructions of filtered vector bundles with regular connections on Shimura varieties, and deduce Theorem \ref{thm-intro-Sh} and Corollary \ref{cor-intro-GM}.
 In Section \ref{sec-loc-syst-setup}, we begin with the overall setup.
-In Sections \ref{sec-loc-syst-infty} and \ref{sec-loc-syst-p}, we explain the complex and $p$-adic analytic constructions of local systems and filtered vector bundles with log connections.
-In Section \ref{sec-loc-syst-main-comp}, we state our main comparison theorems concerning these two constructions, and record some consequences.
-In Section \ref{sec-proof-comp-prelim}, we reduce the main comparison theorems to a simple technical statement concerning representations of fundamental groups, which will be verified in the following two subsections, using Deligne's and Blasius's results that Hodge cycles on abelian varieties over number fields are \emph{absolute Hodge} and \emph{de Rham} \Pth{in cases of abelian type} and Margulis's \emph{superrigidity theorem} \Pth{in more general cases}.
-In Section \ref{sec-dual-BGG}, we give a new \emph{$p$-adic Hodge-theoretic} proof of the degeneration of Faltings's dual BGG \Pth{Bernstein--Gelfand--Gelfand} spectral sequence, and obtain a dual BGG version of the Hodge--Tate decomposition for the cohomology of automorphic \'etale local systems.
-This is useful for determining the Hodge--Tate weights of such cohomology in terms of certain dimensions of relatively Lie algebra cohomology.
-This section can also be read largely independent of the rest of the paper.
+In Section \ref{sec-loc-syst-constr}, we explain the two constructions, one complex analytic and the other $p$-adic.
+In Section \ref{sec-loc-syst-main-comp}, we state our main comparison theorem on these two constructions, and record some consequences.
+In Section \ref{sec-proof-comp-prelim}, we reduce the theorem to a technical statement concerning representations of fundamental groups, which are then verified in the remaining two subsections.
+This section can be read largely independent of the rest of the paper.